Thom polynomials relative to prescribed maps around the boundary: Introduction

 \subsubsection{Determining correction terms}

-As a first example, we consider the complex singularity type $A_1$ in dimensions $(m, n) = (1, 1)$ and show the vanishing of a correction term $\alpha(A_1 | \phi)$.
-This recovers the relative version of the Riemann--Hurwitz formula (\cref{formula:A1-cpx-m=1}).
+It is important to determine correction terms for the structure of relative Thom polynomials.
+First, we consider the complex $\K$-singularity type $A_1$ in dimensions $(m, n) = (1, 1)$ and show that the correction term $\alpha(A_1 | \phi)$ for a certain $\phi$ vanishes (\cref{formula:A1-cpx-m=1}).
+It recovers the relative version of the Riemann--Hurwitz formula.

-Furthermore, we will apply our framework to the cases in which the prescribed manifolds are $M_0 = V \times [0, \epsilon]$, $N_0 = \R^n$; we determine correction terms for the singularity types listed in \cref{table:list-sing}, including coorientable cases and complex analytic cases.

-For the type $A_1$ (cases (i)--(ii)), the correction terms are also determined within our framework (\cref{section:case-A1}).
-The key is to compare correction terms for two prescribed data (\cref{theorem:correction-compare}), thereby reducing the problem to choosing a `nice' reference map.
-Then it turns out that the corresponding correction term vanishes in the case (i) (\cref{formula:A1-real}) and does not in the case (ii) (\cref{formula:A1-cpx}).
-These reprove and generalize N\'emethi--Pint\'er's formulas for the (complex) Smale invariant of immersions associated with map-germs~\cite{NP15} (\cref{theorem:NP15-real,theorem:NP15}).

-Furthermore, several earlier works are reinterpreted as formulas of relative Thom polynomials.
-Then correction terms for the cases (iii)--(xi) are determined.
-For all cases, correction terms either vanish or consist of (variants of) classical invariants of prescribed immersions, such as the Smale invariant and the Hirzebruch defect.
-We also recover and generalize Takase's formula for self-intersection of $\Sigma^2$-loci in dimensions $(m, n) = (8, 8)$~\cite{Tak12} (\cref{remark:alt-proof-8-dim}).